tricksterwink/pdf2excel/readme.md

 # PDF to Excel Converter

-A web application that extracts tables from PDF files and converts them into Excel workbooks.
+A Flask web app that extracts tables from PDF files and converts them into a single Excel workbook.
+It uses `camelot` for table extraction and `pandas` for data manipulation.
+It is Containerized using Docker.

 ## Quick Start